ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 This filter is only available for Jekyll versions 2.5 or above.
 {: .y}

 Consider this website for example.
 Most of my posts are about Jekyll which will have a category ``jekyll``.
-I also write posts on web designing which will have a category ``Web-Design``.
+I also write posts on web designing which has a category ``Web-Design``.
 Let's filter out all the posts that have a category **Web-Design**.

 {% highlight html %}{% raw %}
 {% assign sorted-posts = site.posts | where: "categories","Web-Design" %}